coderefinery/social-coding/talk.md

 ### .blue[What are the benefits of sharing software?]

 - Easier to find and reproduce (.blue[scientific reproducibility])
-- Others can verify correctness and find and report bugs
+- More trustworthy: others can verify correctness and find and report bugs
 - Enables others to build on top of your code (derivative work, provided the **license** allows it)
 - Others can submit features/improvements
 - Others can fix bugs